MicrosoftDocs/mobile-blazor-bindings/mobile-blazor-bindings/migrate/preview4-to-preview5.md

 ## Hybrid app migration

 A Blazor Hybrid app created with Mobile Blazor Bindings Preview 4 requires several changes to update to Preview 5.
 The simplest way to migrate is to create a new project using Preview 5 and copying over all customizations.

+To see all the changes in the default templates refer to [Changes from Preview 4 v0.4.74-preview to Preview 5 v0.5.50-preview](https://github.com/Eilon/MobileBlazorBindingsMigration/compare/v0.4.74-preview...v0.5.50-preview)

 If you want to make the changes individually, follow these steps: